quuinnn/NixOS-Configs/README.md

 python311Packages.icoextract (icoextract)

+I also installed [Nix Software Centre](https://github.com/snowfallorg/nix-software-center) (Github) but I didn't do that declaratively but with the "'nix profile' installation".

-and alot more im not willing to list out because itll be time consuming
+and alot more im not willing to list out because it'll be time consuming

 # Services
 Mullvad VPN

 Flatpak

+Libvirtd

+and the pre-installed NixOS GUI Install Services

 # License
 This is licensed under the MIT License.
 It allows you to modify this for any usage but with **ZERO** warranty and that is all.
 For more information, [read this](https://github.com/fortunef/NixOS-Configs/blob/main/LICENSE).